Last updated on January 6th, 2023 at 03:03 pm

 Wondering how to get a PR in Germany?
 If you are a freelancer in Germany considering staying here permanently, read how you can qualify and apply for a German permanent residency (PR).

-In 2021, I will be able to apply for a permanent residency in Germany.
-Here is what I learned during this process and what you need to be able to qualify for a German permanent resident permit.
+In 2021, I will be able to apply for permanent residency in Germany.
+Here is what I learned during this process and what you need to be able to qualify for a German permanent resident permit as a freelancer.

 This is the process for Bayern.
 It is possible that other states may have some of their own conditions to apply for a PR in Germany.

 1) FAQs about Permanent Residence Permit in Germany